my-crypto-datascience-portfolio/ai_powered_browser/README.md

 # my_crypto_antidetect_browser
-Simple anonymous browser for crypto traders with anti-detect features
+Simple anonymous browser for the crypto traders with some anti-detect features.